Abdennacer-Badaoui/RadeonFlow_Kernels/build_project_with_kernel_builder_guide.md

 # Update to use LFS for the binary files
 git lfs track "*.so"

-# Add and commit your changes. (being careful to only include the necessary files
+# Add and commit your changes (being careful to only include the necessary files
-# since our build2cmake command generated a lot of dev specific files)
+# since our build2cmake command generated a lot of dev-specific files)
 git add \
   build/ gemm/ include/ src/utils tests/checker \
   torch-ext/torch_binding.cpp torch-ext/torch_binding.h torch-ext/gemm \